Code-Institute-Submissions/Paul-Glanville-milestone2_MayResub/README.md

 ## Deployment
-This project was created on GitHub, once selecting new repository and choosing a name for the project click on the green button that says GitPod which opens a new workspace.
+This project was created on GitHub, once selecting new repository and choosing a name for the project click on the green button that says GitPod which opens a new workspace. using the commit to continuously save progress to Github.

+after creating the repository it was given a server address in the settings and providing a link to use for viewing the site/Game without going into gitpod.

 ---